orcchg/Dagger2Clarify/README.md

 ### direct_inject

 Engine has inject ctor.
 Car has inject ctor and injectable field for Engine.
 Component wires them.
+Same as **component_expose**.

 ### module